-Alameda County is committed to building and expanding an array of community-based, residential programs and alternatives to incarceration for girls and gender expansive youth to avoid commitments to Secure Track.
-Those details are outlined in the Step-Down section of this plan.
+Alameda County is committed to building and expanding an array of community-based, residential programs and alternatives to incarceration for girls and gender-expansive youth to avoid commitments to Secure Track.
+Those details are outlined in this plan's Secure Track Youth Treatment Less Restrictive Options section.
 However, in the rare instance that a girl or gender expansive youth is committed to Secure Track, that youth will be served within our local jurisdiction.
-From the onset, assessment and intervention planning will take into consideration and be inclusive and responsive to diverse sexual orientations, gender identities, and gender expressions.
-This is particularly important given LGBTQ-GNCT (lesbian, gay, bisexual, questioning, gender non-confirming, and transgender) youth are over-represented in the juvenile justice system and more likely to be suspended, expelled, arrested, detained, and incarcerated for the same behaviors exhibited by their straight peers.
+From the onset, assessment, and intervention planning will take into consideration and be inclusive and responsive to diverse sexual orientations, gender identities, and gender expressions.
+This is particularly important given LGBTQ-GNCT (lesbian, gay, bisexual, questioning, gender non-conforming, and transgender) youth are over-represented in the juvenile justice system and more likely to be suspended, expelled, arrested, detained, and incarcerated for the same behaviors exhibited by their straight peers.
 This overrepresentation occurs on top of the racial disparities long evident in the juvenile justice system wherein Black and Native American youth are still four times more likely and Latinx youth one-and-a-half to two times more likely to be committed to secure facilities or other out-of-home placements when compared with white youth who are charged with the same crimes.

-Irvine-Baker, Jones and Canfield observe that these "persistent and newly emergent disparities highlight the need to continue to focus on the reduction of racial/ethnic disparities in the juvenile justice system while also bringing increased attention to the ways that race intersects with sexual orientation, gender identity, and gender expression (SOGIE) among system-involved youth."
+Irvine-Baker, Jones, and Canfield observe that these "persistent and newly emergent disparities highlight the need to continue to focus on the reduction of racial/ethnic disparities in the juvenile justice system while also bringing increased attention to the ways that race intersects with sexual orientation, gender identity, and gender expression (SOGIE) among system-involved youth."
 Furthermore, the authors emphasize that the "complex interactions between race and SOGIE highlight the need to move from gender-responsive programming, which is typically informed by an assumption of a male/female gender binary, toward gender-affirming programming for all youth across the gender spectrum."

 Leila Curtis and Melanie Nadon's "Gender Responsive Juvenile Justice: A Girls Court Literature Review Update" summarizes articles, papers, research, and reports that analyze and describe girls involved in or at-risk for involvement in the juvenile justice system.
-As such, Curtis and Nadon's work is akin to a roadmap with guideposts to consider when designing and selecting programs and services for our young women.
-Here are some highlights:
+As such, Curtis and Nadon's work is akin to a roadmap with guideposts to